 How do I apply for admittance to Departmental Honors in the Slavic Department?

-- BY INVITATION: In the autumn quarter, Slavic Department faculty review the files of all eligible majors.
+- BY INVITATION: Every autumn quarter, Slavic Department faculty review the files of all eligible majors.

 I’m already in the University Honors Program.
 Do I also need to do Departmental Honors?

 The short answer is, it depends.
 With the new curriculum that launched in 2010, students no longer need to complete Departmental Honors in order to get an Honors designation.
 However, if you are interested in exploring in more depth a topic related to your major in the department, we recommend you consider participating in the Departmental Honors Program.

 Congratulations!
-In addition to thinking about your thesis topic and the faculty member with whom you would like to work, you will need to see the Undergraduate Adviser to make the necessary exception in your degree audit to add honors requirements to your degree.
+In addition to thinking about your thesis topic and the faculty member with whom you would like to work, you will need to see an adviser in the Humanities Academic Services Center to add the honors requirements to your degree audit.
 This is essential in order for your honors work to be correctly recorded in your official transcript.